narcislinux/WebServerCluster/README.md

 ### Project's directory/files structure

-The main folder in the project is the 'ansible-roles' directory that includes all the files we need to raise the cluster.
+The main folder in the project is the 'ansible-playbook' directory that includes all the files we need to raise the cluster.
 I have used the 'ansible roles directory structure' standard and you can find some folders like:

 - site.yml, for master playbook
 - roles, for ansible roles